BrunodeBacchi/js-exercises/README.md

 ## 13 - Number Generator
 Here we have a number generator that gives you a randon number each time you click on the `<button>` element.

+## 14 - Numbers
+This exercise gives you a wide variety of results from a number that the user inform.

+## 15 - Reverse Countdowns
+This exercise is like the others two countdowns, but makes the reverse way, counting from 10 to 1.

+## 16 - Seasons Brazil
+This exercise receives the information of the month that the user wants to check, and with the switch case command, he return the season of the year.

+## 17 - Smart Count
+This exercise do a counter that receive a inicial number and a ending number by the `<input>` element, and makes a countdown with them.

+## 18 - System Interact
+This exercise gives you the system informations with the `Date` command.